GAME: Anaheim Mighty Ducks at Edmonton Oilers.

 The 1942 Toronto Maple Leafs and 1975 New York Islanders are the only teams in NHL history to win a best-of-seven series after losing the first three games.

 There are reasons for optimism for the Ducks, who scored all four of their goals Tuesday in an 11-minute span of the third period after being held to two goals through the first two games of the series.

 Teemu Selanne scored twice in Game 3, and thinks the frantic finish will lead to better things for Anaheim.

 "Our goal scoring this year has been like a ketchup bottle," the Finnish right wing said.
 "It's hard to get it out sometimes but when it comes, it's going to come a lot.
 I feel like the momentum is on our side right now.
 We just have to carry that over next time."

 If the Ducks stave off elimination, Game 5 will be Saturday at Anaheim.
 If the Oilers complete the sweep, they will begin the Stanley Cup finals at either Carolina or Buffalo.

 HOW THEY GOT HERE: Mighty Ducks - 6th seed; beat Calgary Flames 4-3, quarterfinals; beat Colorado Avalanche 4-0, semifinals.
 Oilers - 8th seed; beat Detroit Red Wings 4-2, quarterfinals; beat San Jose Sharks 4-2, semifinals.

-PLAYOFF TEAM LEADERS: Mighty Ducks - Joffrey Lupul, 7 goals and 29 PIM; Niedermayer, Todd Marchant and Francois Beauchemin, 6 assists; Selanne, 10 points.
-Oilers - Pisani, 8 goals; Pronger, 11 assists; Shawn Horcoff, 15 points; Georges Laraque, 17 PIM.
+PLAYOFF TEAM LEADERS: Mighty Ducks - Selanne and Joffrey Lupul, 7 goals; Scott Niedermayer, 7 assists; Selanne, 12 points; Lupul, 31 PIM.
+Oilers - Pisani, 9 goals; Pronger, 11 assists; Pronger and Shawn Horcoff, 15 points; Georges Laraque, 27 PIM.